Terry Johnson (Ohio politician)

-Dr. Terry Johnson (born June 4, 1956) is an American politician serving as a member of the Ohio Senate from the 14th District.
+Terry A. Johnson (born June 4, 1956) is an American politician serving as a Republican member of the Ohio Senate from the 14th District.
 He is an osteopathic physician who was a member of the Ohio House of Representatives for the 90th district from 2011 to 2018.

 He was unopposed in the primary and faced Democrat construction worker Ron Hadsell in the general election.
 Johnson won with 58.38% of the vote.
 In 2012, he carried 64.07% of the vote as he was easily re-elected to a second term over Portsmouth City Council President John Haas.
 He earned a third term in 2014, again carrying 64% of the vote over Thom Davis.

 Johnson's 2010 election made him the first Republican to capture the seat since 1954, and his 2012 re-election campaign saw him become the first Republican to earn major endorsements and support from area labor unions.

 In 2011, Johnson was named Family Physician of the Year by the Ohio State chapter of the American College of Osteopathic Family Physicians.

 Ohio House of Representatives

-2010 Campaign and Election
+2010 campaign and election

-Dr. Terry Johnson first considered running for State Representative in 2009.
+Johnson first considered running for State Representative in 2009.
 At the time, he was the Scioto County Coroner and serving in Iraq as a member of the Ohio National Guard.

 Johnson described his thought process in an interview with the Community Common, saying:

 "I have considered running for state representative because it's the right thing to do.
 We need someone with a good education, a good personality, someone that comes from our area to represent the 89th District.
 When you set back and look at all the wonderful people we have that do not step up, and you think they should step up, you have to look in the mirror.
 So, I looked in the mirror."

 Johnson received positive feedback and officially launched his campaign later that year.

 Shortly after Johnson entered the race, the only other declared candidate—Democrat Bob Walton, Jr. -- withdrew, saying it was "not the right time" for him to run.
 Two new candidates, businessman Ron Hadsell and Scioto County Commissioner Mike Crabtree, later competed for the Democratic nomination.
 Hadsell won the nomination in a race so divisive that Crabtree ended up endorsing Johnson and leaving the Democratic party.